snipsco/snipsmanager/docs/_posts/2017-10-02-Getting-Started.markdown

 In this guide, we will help you through the process of creating a simple assistant using the Snips Assistant Manager.

-## What is an assistant composed of?
+## What is a Snips assistant composed of?

 A typical voice assistant is a device, such as a Raspberry Pi, equipped with a microphone.
 The device is waiting for a hotword, e.g. *Hey Snips*, *OK Google* or *Alexa*, that puts it in listening mode.
 Then it starts transcribing the user's voice into text, using Automatic Speech Recognition (ASR).
 After a short silence, it sends the transcribed phrase to a Natural Language Understanding (NLU) component, which extract the meaning of the phrase encoded in a JSON object, a so-called *intent*, that the system can understand and act upon.
 For instance, if the user says *Turn on the lights*, the system will output an intent which could be named `Lights` with parameter `state=on`.
 This is the first part illustrated in the following diagram, and consistutes the Snips Platform: